Bachelor of Laws with Honours

-Overall International Baccalaureate profile minimum of 26 points (13 at higher level).
+Overall profile is minimum 26 points (including 13 at higher level).

-Overall profile of 24 Distinctions and 21 Merits (60 credit Access Course) (GB Access Course).
+Overall profile of 60 credits at distinction/merit/pass (60 credit Access Course) (GB Access Course)

 Level 2 Certificate in Essential Skills - Communication will be accepted as equivalent to GCSE English.